gardenlinux/gardenlinux/tests/README.md

 ## 1.1 Prerequisites

-Build the integration test container with all necessary dependencies
+Build the integration test container with all necessary dependencies.
+This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP).

 ```
-make docker
+make --directory=docker build-integration-test
 ```

+The resulting container image will be tagged as `gardenlinux/integration-test:<version>` with `<version>` being the version that is returned by `bin/garden-version` in this repository.

 ## 2. Tests by Cloud Provider

 ### 2.1 AWS

 Notes for AWS credentials:
-- or credentials can be supplied in ~/.aws/config and ~/.aws/credentials
+- credentials must be supplied by having them ready in `~/.aws/config` and `~/.aws/credentials`
+- `~/.aws` gets mounted into the container that executes the integration tests

 Use the following configuration file: